Sanghoney96/mytorch/README.md

 ------------------------
 Description
 -----------
 1. DL Framework for implementing MLP and CNN.
-RNN isn't supported.
+RNN doesn't supported.
 2. Developed using Numpy